22 Brown Types of Caterpillars

 The Brown-Tail Moth Caterpillar, or Euproctis Chrysorrhoea, is a common sight in the Northeastern part of the United States and some parts of Europe.

-These brown types of caterpillars are identified by their brownish body, black head, and white furry tufts on its back.
+These brown types of caterpillars are identified by their brownish body, blackheads, and white furry tufts on their backs.

 While these caterpillars might look cute and fuzzy, they can be dangerous.

 They have barbed hairs that can cause skin irritation and allergic reactions in humans.
-Coming in contact with these caterpillars can lead to a skin rash, eye irritation, and even difficulty breathing.
+Contact with these caterpillars can lead to a skin rash, eye irritation, and even difficulty breathing.

 The Brown-Tail Moth Caterpillar has a unique defense mechanism – they create communal nests made of silk and hairs they shed.